CALL NOW FOR A FREE CONSULTATION:888-407-2955

 These are the simplest accidents in which to prove fault.
 When a car rear-ends another car, it is nearly always the fault of the driver in the back.
 But there are exceptions.
 If you are driving straight and the car in front of you slams on their brakes for no reason at all, you might be able to prove you were not at fault.

 Regarding left-turn accidents, if the other driver strikes a car going straight through an intersection, it is usually the fault of the left-turning car.
 The car that is going straight almost always has the right of way.
 But if the car that went straight was going 20 mph over the speed limit, this can cause the blame to shift.
-In such scenarios, an accident lawyer could provide clarity on liability.
+In such scenarios, a personal injury lawyer on our legal team could provide clarity on liability.

 Car accidents can get complicated quickly.
-Sometimes fault is not easy to prove.
-The issue of liability could be the difference between your walking away with a big settlement or nothing.
+Sometimes fault is not easy to prove, even if you think the other driver was at fault.
+The issue of liability could be the difference between your walking away with a big settlement or getting nothing.
 To make sure that the blame for the accident ends up with the other driver, you will need the skills of the experienced car accident attorneys at Neale & Fhima at your side.
-Give us a call today for a free car accident legal consultation.
+Give us a call today at 888-407-2955 for a free car accident legal consultation.

 Attorney Aaron Fhima